aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 If we refer back to the Association of Monterey Bay Area Governments' [Regional Housing Needs Allocation](http://ambag.org/sites/default/files/documents/RHNP%202014-2023_Final_revised.pdf) we can see that Santa Cruz County is estimated to need 1,314 housing units in order to keep up projected growth.
 And if we refer to the [Housing Element Table 4.7.1](http://www.sccoplanning.com/Portals/2/County/Planning/housing/2015%20Housing%20Element.pdf) we can see that county planners are forecasting 280 additional ADUs between now and 2023.

 The RHNA is an estimate of how many housing units we need in order to keep up with forecasted growth.
-If we
+In other words, if we are in a housing 'crisis' now and we follow the recommendations of the RHNA we will ensure that the 'crisis' doesn't get any worse between now and 2023.
+If 280 ADUs puts us on a path to being no less crisis-y in 2023 than we are now, how many more units do we need to add if we want to be out of 'crisis' entirely by 2023?

+**Question 2: How Do Local Real Estate Markets Respond to Supply?**

-One thing that particularly irritates me about subsidizing ADU development is that the people pushing for it do not generally display a deep understanding of the dyanmics of local real estate markets.
+One thing that particularly irritates me about subsidizing ADU development is that I can't find, in any analysis anywhere, a good overview of local real estate dynamics.

 Here is little taste of what I would like to see become a bigger part of our discussion on affordable housing.
 According to the 2010 and 2015 Deciennial Census supply and demand conditions in Santa Cruz County looked something like this.